 Tell your lawmakers you support expanding the Working Families Tax Credit by sending a letter to them.

-We believe everyone deserves a boost from the Working Families Tax Credit, whether they are a young person working their way through college, or a grandparent putting in long hours to make rent.
-Under current Working Families Tax Credit statute, modeled after the federal Earned Income Tax Credit, people without qualifying children must be at least 25 and under the age of 65 to claim the WFTC, which means that most young adult workers and working seniors are excluded from our state tax credit.
+We believe everyone deserves a boost from the Working Families Tax Credit, regardless of age.
+Under current Working Families Tax Credit statute, modeled after the federal Earned Income Tax Credit, people without dependents must be at least 25 to claim the WFTC, which means that most young adult workers are excluded from our state tax credit.
 Eight other states have removed this barrier and expanded the age range of their state tax credit.
 Washington should be next!

-- Expand access to 114,000 more Washington households, reaching more young adults and seniors, and increasing the number of eligible households by nearly 30%.
+- Expand access to 85,000 more Washington households, increasing the number of eligible households by nearly 24%.

 - Provide a cash boost for self-supporting, low income young adults as they pursue education and begin their careers.
 These young people face the highest poverty rates of any age group in the US, and are disproportionately likely to be people of color and/or impacted by the foster care system.